Designing networks

 The detailed way: melt()

-The method bridge() is a quick way to bring together different agents.
+The method bridge() is a quick way to bring together different actors.
 However, it is limited.
-To have more controll over the composition of agents that are assigned to a location, we have to melt different locations together.
+To have more controll over the composition of actors that are assigned to a location, we have to melt different locations together.
 To do this, we have to define at least three location classes: Two or more locations that are the components that get melted into one location and one location that melts those components together.

 Assume we want to create classrooms that consist of one teacher and four pupils.
 To create such a location, we first define a MeltLocationDesigner (TeachersInClassRoom) that consists of only one teacher.
 Then we define a MeltLocationDesignerDesigner (PupilsInClassRoom) that consists of four pupils.
 Finally, we define a location (ClassRoom) that uses the method melt() to melt the two previously defined locations into one location.
 The method melt() must return a tuple or list of at least two location classes that shall be melted into one.